How to Apply to the DNP Program

 • Once you have either created or signed in to a NursingCAS account you can use this link to view available programs.

 • Alternatively, Select “Add a Program.”
 Search for “Washington State University.”
-Select the appropriate specalty track you are applying for.
+Select the appropriate specialty track you are applying for.
 Depending on when you apply, there might be additional applications open for WSU, so it’s important you select the correct one so your application goes to the right place.

 Apply to the correct DNP program